sankalpd-optimus/Chatbot_Langgraph_React/README.md

-To run this, open terminal in your IDE step 1: uvicorn app.main:app --reload ( default host:_ http://localhost:8000 )
+To run this, open terminal in your IDE
-step 2: npm run dev ( default port:- 5173 )
+step 1: uvicorn app.main:app --reload ( default host:_ http://localhost:8000 )

-The langgraph chatbot contains these features:
+step 2: streamlit run bot.py

-1. Toggle between light/dark mode
+You can trigger a specific agent using:

-2. Shows chat history
+@doc for document-based queries (Upload a document to use this)
-3. Clear present conversation
+@web for web search

-Since, there's keyword based routing in this so to trigger doc search use keywords like "document" or "knowledge" in your prompts.
+@sql for structured data queries